survivejs/maintenance-book/manuscript/code-quality/02-code-formatting.md

 W> Commit your code before running Prettier for the first time — it will reformat all your codebase.

 T> Prettier will ignore `node_modules` by default, use _.prettierignore_ file to ignore other files.

+T> [Use Mrm](https://github.com/sapegin/mrm-tasks/tree/master/packages/mrm-task-prettier) to add Prettier to your project with a single command.

 ### Setting Up Prettier as ESLint Plugin